drunkard/ceph-readable-doc/html/_sources/mgr/dashboard.rst.txt

 * **NFS**: Manage NFS exports of CephFS file systems and RGW S3 buckets via NFS Ganesha.
 See :ref:`dashboard-nfs-ganesha-management` for details on how to enable this functionality.
-* **Ceph Manager Modules**: Enable and disable all Ceph Manager modules, change the module-specific configuration settings.
+* **Ceph Manager Modules**: Enable and disable Ceph Manager modules, manage module-specific configuration settings.

 Overview of the Dashboard Landing Page
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^